Overview of a Salpingectomy Procedure

 Once home, you will need to take it easy and get plenty of rest.
 Your doctor will prescribe you medication to keep the pain to a minimum.
 Be sure to follow your physician’s orders as far as when to resume normal activities and how to care for your incisions.
 Your recovery will depend on which procedure was performed and how quickly your body heals.

-Be sure to speak with an experienced, trusted OB/GYN to find all the answers to your salpingectomy questions, including if the procedure is right for you and which method is best suited for your situation.
-In North Florida, make a call to All About Women and set up a time to meet with a highly trained and specialized physician in obstetrical and gynecological needs.
+Be sure to speak with an experienced, trusted OB-GYN to get all the answers to your salpingectomy questions, including if the procedure is right for you and which method is best suited for your situation.
+In North Florida, make a call to All About Women Obstetrics and Gynecology, and set up a time to meet with a highly trained and specialized physician in obstetrical and gynecological care.